tigera-solutions/install-calico-on-aks/README.md

 - When you want to use a particular feature, you need to register it.
 This example registers `AKSNetworkModePreview` preview feature to allow configuration of `transparent` network mode for AKS cluster.

+>This is only needed when using Azure CNI preceding v1.2.0.
+Since Azure CNI v1.2.0, [the `transparent` network mode is default option](https://docs.microsoft.com/en-us/azure/aks/faq#what-is-azure-cni-transparent-mode-vs-bridge-mode) and can be deployed using `azure-cli` v2.17+.

   ```bash
   # register the feature
   az feature register -n AKSNetworkModePreview --namespace Microsoft.ContainerService